Hidden Gems in Dublin City

 Opticians on one side, Huguenot Cemetery dating from 1693 on the other: get you a city that can do both??
 The Huguenots were French Protestants who immigrated to Ireland in the 17th century and established a community in Dublin that maintained its unique cultural identity until the 1900s.
 They eventually assimilated into Irish society, but traces of their culture and language can still be seen in place names (Aungier Street for example) and surnames (you’ll occasionally come across Irish people with French af surnames like L’Estrange).??????

-In the Georgian period, there were very strict rules for architecture.
-All the houses looked the same (high buildings, large streets and a unified style), so Dubliners began colouring their own doors to distinguish themselves and express their individuality.
-Have a look at @thedoorsofdublin on Instagram to see the large variety of them!
+In the Georgian period, between the 18th and 19th century, there were very strict rules for housing architecture.
+All of the houses looked the same (high buildings, large streets and a unified style), so Dubliners began painting their own front doors to distinguish themselves and express their individuality.
+Have a look at @thedoorsofdublin page on Instagram to see the variety of colours on the doors – some inspiration for your own front door at home perhaps?